jacktony980/sendingcpp/README.md

 libkazv uses [gtad](https://github.com/KitsuneRal/gtad) to generate the API definitions it needed.
 The source of the Matrix API is [https://github.com/matrix-org/matrix-doc](https://github.com/matrix-org/matrix-doc) .
-The gtad configuration files and json/query serializing used in libkazv is adapted from the ones in [libQuotient](https://github.com/quotient-im/libQuotient). libQuotient is released under GNU LGPL v2.1.
+The gtad configuration files and json/query serializing used in libkazv are adapted from the ones in [libQuotient](https://github.com/quotient-im/libQuotient). libQuotient is released under GNU LGPL v2.1.
 The changes in said files in libkazv compared to libQuotient's are:

 - Get rid of the `avoidCopy` and `moveOnly` markers
-- Use data types from `lager` and `std` instead of Qt
+- Use data types from `immer` and `std` instead of Qt
 - Use `nlohmann::json` instead of Qt's JSON library